Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 In this case, you have two decent options.

-• Schedule one or two days when employees must take training, giving some time to take training while others cover shifts.
+- Schedule one or two days when employees must take training, allowing some time for training while others cover shifts.

 But here’s the catch: don’t spring it on them the same week or with only a day’s notice.
 Ensure that employees are given ample communication when training will be available and when they’re expected to complete it.
-So, with communications about the launch of a new tool, also communicate about training expectations.
+Therefore, when communicating about the launch of a new tool, also share training expectations.

 Another great option, if possible, is to make training available alongside the tool.
 This won’t always be possible, but it’s the best option when it is.

-An example would be a timekeeping system where employees must punch in and out.
+An example is a timekeeping system where employees must clock in and out.
 They need to punch in and out on day one, but that’s all they need to know to get started.
 So, provide them a simple job aid on how to do that in the project communications.
-From there, more in-depth training can be provided with the required tasks so they’ll be successful.
+From there, more in-depth training can be provided with other required tasks they’ll be using regularly so they’ll be successful.

-Here are some options for making training available not too early but not too late.
+Here are some options for making training available neither too early nor too late.

-• Give them a shorter window to take training.
+- Give them a shorter window to take the training.

-• Offer training not too early (but still early) and then send a communication with performance support resources that can remind them of training (great for spaced learning, too).
+- Offer training not too early (but still early) and then send a communication with performance support resources (or a simple tip!) that can remind them of the training (great for spaced learning, too).

 Wrap Up

-Hopefully, you’re sold on why training should be made available and taken as close to the time of need as possible.
+Hopefully, you’re convinced that training should be made available and taken as close to the time of need as possible.
 This is the next best thing to learn in the flow of work with something like contextual help for software.
 Alas, learning in the flow of work isn’t always practical or realistic.
 That’s why learning as close to when it will be applied is a wonderful option.

 Sometimes it’s necessary for training to be available in advance, especially when people’s lives and care rely on it.
 If that’s not the case and there’s even a remote opportunity to train closer to the time it will be used, then make it the goal to train closer to when employees will use the skills and cement that knowledge.

-Every tool that launches will be unique, and requirements will be unique, too.
-That’s why every project will be different, and we can only give you some ideas.
+Every tool that launches will be unique, and its requirements will be unique as well.
+That’s why every project will be unique, and we can only provide you with some ideas.
 However, thinking about how you can best serve employees is still important.
 Help them do their job better with better tools and training to help them use those tools effectively.

-We’d love to discuss working with you to make your next technical project successful.
-Schedule a free consultation so we can discuss your specific project and help you hit a home run with training.
+We’d love to discuss working with you to ensure the success of your next technical project.
+Schedule a free consultation to discuss your specific project and help you hit a home run with training.

 Learn more about our digital training solutions and how they will make your next corporate technical project successful.
 That means training employees at the right time.